qron/ongine/doc/options.md

 #### Description

-Enable output pretty mode.
+Enables output pretty mode.
 Line breaks and indentation will be added automatically during rendering.

 Raw text will not be broken down, it will be indented as a single line.